vishnuabhi4/Data-Structure-JS/Array/Exercise-median-of-two-sorted-array.md

     }
 };

 const getPointers = (nums1, mid1, nums2, mid2) => {                              // Function to retrieve pointers to elements on both sides of the mid indices

     const getLeft = (nums, index) => (0 <= index ? nums[index] : -Infinity);     // Helper function to get the left element or -Infinity if index is out of bounds

-    const [aLeft, bLeft] = [getLeft(nums1, mid1), getLeft(nums2, mid2)];             // Calculate left pointers for both arrays
+    const [aLeft, bLeft] = [getLeft(nums1, mid1), getLeft(nums2, mid2)];         //Destructuring assignment (in Docs) and calling getLeft with 2 parameter

     const getRight = (nums, index) =>                                            // Helper function to get the right element or Infinity if index is out of bounds index + 1 < nums.length ? nums[index + 1] : Infinity;

     const [aRight, bRight] = [getRight(nums1, mid1), getRight(nums2, mid2)];         // Calculate right pointers for both arrays